joelfmrodrigues/ARMTemplates/WebApp/README.md

 * Get-AzureRmSubscription
 * Get-AzureRmADUser -Mail '{AzureAdminEmailAddress}'

+Additionally, an Azure AD App Registration is required in order to configure Authentication.

 ## Deployment

 To deploy the template, simply use one of the deployment files provided for your platform of choice and provide the required parameters.